hyperium/hyper/docs/ISSUES.md

 ### Categorize

-Once enough information has been gathererd, the issue should be categorized with [labels][#labels].
+Once enough information has been gathered, the issue should be categorized with [labels][#labels].
 Ideally, most issues should be labelled with an area, effort, and severity.
 An issue _can_ have multiple areas, pick what fits.
 There should be only one severity, and the descriptions of each should help to pick